ShivaniSoni5699/freertos-sensor-alert-stm32/README.md

 # freertos-sensor-alert-stm32

-STM32 FreeRTOS project using queue and semaphore for sensor monitoring and LED alert display
+Real-time sensor monitoring system on STM32 (NUCLEO-C031C6) using FreeRTOS.

+Three concurrent tasks communicate via a queue and binary semaphore to read

+an analog sensor, check a threshold, and trigger an LED alert.

+**Concepts used**

+Tasks, Queue, Semaphore, Priority Scheduling

+**Tools**

+STM32 · FreeRTOS · Embedded C · Wokwi